Forensic Scientist

 Say that there was a crime scene with trama to the head and bleeding from the head and specialist forgot to take the temperature of that body, what is another way to determine the time of death?

-Asked by bryce about 10 years ago
+Asked by bryce over 10 years ago

 Time of death is not determined as precisely as it is on television, I know, and they often use a number of factors to make an estimate such as when the person was seen last, mail piling up at the door, rigor mortis, lividity, etc. But honestly a pathologist could answer that question much more accurately than I could.
 They are the ones that determine TOD.

-Asked by Renee over 10 years ago
+Asked by Mariana over 10 years ago